theGnostickeymaker/tgk-site-v3/src/pillars/the-obsidian-key/house-of-grift/season-1/ep1-the-british-royals.md

       url: "https://www.theguardian.com/uk-news/2023/apr/27/direct-ancestors-of-king-charles-owned-slave-plantations-documents-reveal"
       desc: "Evidence linking King Charles’s family line to slave-owning families in colonial Virginia and the Caribbean."

+  referencesNote: >
+    References [1]–[11] combine official reports, parliamentary briefings, campaign research, and investigative journalism.
+Figures for the Sovereign Grant and Duchies are taken from official accounts; the wider cost ranges for security, hidden local spending, and tax advantages are modelled estimates based largely on Republic’s 2024 Royal Finances Report and other independent analysis, not audited government totals.
+Historical material on empire, slavery, and colonial wealth extraction reflects current academic debate, and the “up to £45 trillion” figure for India is an upper-bound estimate from a contested economic study, not an official valuation.
+Gnostic and symbolic readings are presented as interpretation, not as factual claims.

 scholarly: []

 ---